zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Carlos:  I’m taking biology instead.
 This isn’t loo king good.
 Do we even have lunch together?
 I’ve been assigned the first lunch period.
 You?

 Marianne:  I have the second lunch period.
-How is i t possible that we don’t have any classes together?
+How is it possible that we don’t have any classes together?

 Carlos:  I have an idea.
 Are you taking band after school?